A History of Diversity, Equity, and Inclusion

 Four woman of different ages and ethnicities stand in a circle.
 All are looking at a piece of paper that they are holding between them.
 They are smiling as they look at the paper and appear to be trying to figure out something.

 I did not know Dr. Jackson personally, but I do know what the cultural climate in the United States was for Black people and Black scientists in the 1950s and 1960s.
-Looking at his accomplishments, he achieved excellence as a scientist despite the barriers, tremendous obstacles, and life-threatening danger that he may have faced.
-Knowing of his perseverance and the accomplishments of others like him during a time when the preference was “other” is beyond inspiring because history is clear: many scientists with talent that far exceeded any of ours were not allowed to practice the art of science or join professional scientific organizations despite their scientific excellence.
+Dr. Jackson achieved excellence as a scientist despite the barriers, tremendous obstacles, and potentially life-threatening danger that he may have faced.
+Knowing of his perseverance and the accomplishments of others like him is beyond inspiring because history is clear: many scientists were not allowed to join professional scientific organizations despite their scientific excellence.

-We all bring an unmeasurable set of experiences to the table, and with that, we enrich the other organizations and groups of which we become members and in which we serve.
+We all bring an unmeasurable set of experiences to the table, and with that, we enrich the organizations and groups in which we serve.
 I truly believe this is key to cultivating a rich environment—an environment in which all can thrive—for scientists today and for those who will come after us.
 By maintaining a legacy of inclusion and fairness exemplified by our Society’s founding group of toxicologists in 1961, we will continue to create professional relationships that are meaningful and inclusive.